Refinements: refine modules as well

 to briefly state whether this is on purpose or not.

-Updated by shugo (Shugo Maeda) about 3 years ago
+Updated by shugo (Shugo Maeda) over 3 years ago

 - Assignee set to shugo (Shugo Maeda)